JarrodSwords/design-patterns/builder3/README.md

 ```

 One of the strengths of this style of model is that it more clearly communicates its functionality as well as its *intent*:
-* `Id` and `CustomerId` are immutable
+* `Id` and `CustomerId` are immutable so this class isn't about editing them
-* the constructor indicates what must be present in order to instantiate an `Order`
+* the constructor indicates what must be present to instantiate an `Order`
 * the `LineItems` property improves encapsulation by preventing clients from manipulating the collection
-* the `Add(LineItem)` function indicates that this class would like to control the process of adding `LineItem`s
+* the `Add(LineItem)` function indicates that this class controls the process of adding `LineItem`s
-  * it also handles a rule that duplicates are not allowed
+  * it also handles the rule that duplicates not be allowed

 And while you can apply design patterns to either type of domain, I believe they primarly exist to solve problems in rich domains.